Cego: Phase 2 - Cego games

-If Counter-Solo was bid, it ends the auction and a Cego is played as described below.
+If Counter-Solo was bid, it ends the bidding and a Cego is played.
 If all pass in Phase 1 and no specials were bid, there is now an auction of bidding with immediate hold.
-Forehand opens by calling "Cego" and subsequent players, in turn, either fold by saying "good" or "fort", or name the next higher bid; no jump bidding being allowed.
-If a later player overcalls a bid, the earlier bidder may hold by saying "mine" or "my game" otherwise must fold.
-If a bid is held, the later player must raise to the next level or fold.
-As soon as either folds, the next player in turn may fold or name the next game.
-This continues until three have folded, whereupon the successful bidder becomes the declarer and plays the announced game.
+Forehand opens by calling "Cego" and subsequent players, in turn, either pass by saying "good" or "fort", or name the next higher bid; no jump bidding being allowed.
+If a later player overcalls a bid, the earlier bidder may hold by saying "mine" or "my game" otherwise must pass.
+If a bid is held, the later player must raise to the next level or pass.
+As soon as either passes, the next player in turn may pass or name the next game.
+This continues until three have passed, whereupon the successful bidder becomes the declarer and plays the announced game.
 It may not be raised further.
 Possible bids are: